Conservative stochastic 2-dimensional Cahn-Hilliard equation: Relation to the solution obtained by the Dirichlet form approach

 Two strong Markov processes $M$ and $M'$ with state space $E$ and transition semigroups $(p_t)_{t>0}$ and $(p_t')_{t>0}$ are called \emph{$\nu$-equivalent} if there exists $S\in\mathcal{B}(E)$ such that (i) $\nu(E\backslash S)=0$, (ii) $\mathbb{P}^z[X(t)\in S, \forall t\geq0]=\mathbb{P}'^z[X'(t)\in S, \forall t\geq0]=1, z\in S$, (iii) $p_tf(z)=p_t'f(z)$ for all $f\in\mathcal{B}_b(E), t>0$ and $z\in S$.

 .10in

-Combining Theorem 3.9 and Theorem 3.10, we obtain Markov uniqueness in the restricted sense for $(L(\mathcal{E}), D)$ (see part (iii)) and the uniqueness of martingale (probabilistically weak) solutions to (1.1) if solution has $\nu$ as an invariant measure (see part (i), (ii)): .10in
+Combining Theorem \ref{t6.8} and Theorem \ref{t6.4}, we obtain Markov uniqueness in the restricted sense for $(L(\mathcal{E}), D)$ (see part (iii)) and the uniqueness of martingale (probabilistically weak) solutions to (1.1) having $\nu$ as an invariant measure (see part (i), (ii)): .10in